Europe

 Additional Projects

 Bulgaria is situated in the south-east of Europe, on the Balkan peninsula, having a coastline on the Black Sea.
-It is a cornerstone location for the seasonal migratory species, as along its coastline passes the second major migratory route between Europe and Africa - the Via Pontica.
+It is a cornerstone location for the seasonal migratory species, as along its coastline passes one of the two major migratory route between Europe and Africa - the Via Pontica.
 In addition, Bulgaria’s high mountains with jagged outlines, green valleys with Thracian and Byzantine sanctuaries, and coastline full of breath-taking scenery, sandy beaches, coastal lakes, marshes and lagoons, make it a remarkable hotspot for both resident and migratory species.
 Bulgaria is a home to more than 400 bird species.

 What is space weather?

-This is the effect of the interaction between the natural activity of the Sun, the Earth’s magnetic field and atmosphere, and the Earth’s position in the Solar System.
+Shortly, this is the effect of the interaction between the natural activity of the Sun, the Earth’s magnetic field and atmosphere, and the Earth’s position in the Solar System.
 Different phenomena originate from this interaction and they can result in space weather storms, such as Solar Particle Events, Solar Flares, or Coronal Mass Ejections.
 In addition, there is a constant stream of radiation (charged particles), which is emitted from the Sun, that makes up the Solar wind.

 Space weather events might have different effects on the Earth, such as Auroras, or they might disrupt radio signals, GPS, or power grids, depending on the intensity of the event.
-Their frequency depends on the 11-year Solar cycle and can occur continuously, but, usually, are expected to be most common during a Solar Maximum [3].
+Their frequency depends on the 11-year Solar cycle and can occur continuously, but, usually, such events are expected to be most common during a Solar Maximum [3].

 How do Space Weather events affect bird migration?